Rojeets/GIN-BaseRepo-for-WebDevelopment/README.md

-Here’s the full `README.md` formatted entirely in Markdown for your Gin base repository:

 # Go Gin Base Repository

 A **base repository** for web development using the **Gin framework** in Go.
 This project provides a clean and modular structure for building web applications, including controllers, models, services, routes, configuration, and utilities.